Meet Eric Werner

 Inorganic Chemistry Lab

-Career Specialties: Dr. Werner’s research interests lie mainly in the area of lanthanide coordination chemistry.
-Current efforts in Dr. Werner’s lab are directed toward the development of novel medical imaging agents and luminescent sensors based on lanthanide complexes, as well as the design of improved methods for rare earth element extraction and separations.
+Career Specialties: Eric Werner’s research interests lie mainly in the area of lanthanide coordination chemistry.
+Current efforts in Werner’s lab are directed toward the development of novel medical imaging agents and luminescent sensors based on lanthanide complexes, as well as the design of improved methods for rare earth element extraction and separations.